 If your kiddo has a favourite book or two that they can read over and over and over again, now is the time to pack that!
 I’ve always liked packing smaller board books, or thin soft cover books, so they are easy to fit into my carry-on.

 There are some great colouring options that don’t make too much of a mess either.
 There are water brush colouring books.
 There are magic colouring books.
 And there are mini crayon travel packs!
 Or, if you have a mini magnetic doodle board, those work great too!
+Another idea is reusable sticker books.
 You can always pack options!

 Squigz & Post-It Notes/Painter’s Tape